Lydia Kenshalo Abrams

 Clinton and Crisara's petition stated Harper has refused to allow Dia's family to inspect the trust and get an accounting of it; that the mortgage on the Bonita Vista Ranch has not been paid since August 2020; that the mortgage on another of Dia's properties has not been paid since June 2020; that Harper and Fedder are romantically involved and have been since before Dia's disappearance; and that the police were investigating Harper "as a potential perpetrator of the crime or crimes that led to Dia's disappearance."
 Crisara and Clinton also claimed in the petition that Dia had left a note behind when she disappeared, claiming she was afraid for her life.

 In a media interview Clinton gave on the one-year anniversary of his mother's disappearance, he said Dia was not engaged to Harper or anyone at the time she went missing.
-This was the first interview either of Dia's children had granted to the press, and by granting it Clinton was acting against the advice of the Riverside County Sheriff's Office.
-He said he believed his mother had been murdered.
+Clinton said he believed his mother had been murdered.

-Two days before Christmas in 2021, there was a "suspicious death" on the ranch, that of Jodi Newkirk, who had been working there as a horse handler since early August of that year.
-It was reported that she had died in an ATV rollover accident, but when police responded to the scene they noticed the dead woman had "unexplained injuries."
+Two days before Christmas in 2021, there was a "suspicious death" on the ranch, that of 46-year-old Jodi Kristin Newkirk, who had been working there as a horse handler since early August of that year.
+It was reported that she had died in an ATV rollover accident, but when police responded to the scene they noticed she didn't have the kind of injuries consistent with a rollover accident, and there were no skid or slide marks in the soil around the overturned ATV.

-Newkirk's death remains under investigation and no one has been charged, and it's not clear if it has any connection to Dia's disappearance.
-An entry in her diary from weeks before her death indicated she was in a romantic relationship with Harper and planned on ending it.
+An autopsy subsequently revealed that Newkirk, a longtime methamphetamine user, had died of a meth overdose.
+Howvever, her manner of death is still listed as undetermined, as authorities do not know whether she took the drugs herself or whether someone else gave them to her.
+No one has been charged, and it's not clear if Newkirk's fatal overdose had any connection to Dia's disappearance.
+An entry in Newkirk's diary from weeks before her death indicated she was in a romantic relationship with Harper and planned on ending it.

 Investigating Agency